 Situated in a convenient location within easy reach of shops, the station and the A3.
 Haslemere is an attractive town with a good range of restaurants, coffee houses, independent shops and boutiques including Waitrose and a Marks and Spencer Food Hall.
 There are excellent schools locally, both state and private for all ages.
-There are good road links to London and the south coast and the mainline station is approximately 1 mile away and offers a fast train service to London Waterloo in around 49 minutes.
-There are excellent golf courses in Hindhead and Liphook and leisure facilities which include Aqua Roma at The Georgian, Amarna at Lythe Hill and Haslemere Leisure Centre which is close by.
+There are good road links to London and the south coast and the mainline station is approximately 1 mile away and offers a fast train service to London Waterloo in around 48 minutes.
+There are excellent leisure facilities including The Haslemere Leisure Centre which is close by.
 Stunning areas of both National Trust and Areas of Outstanding Natural Beauty can be found locally for walking enthusiasts to enjoy.

 Haslemere’s close proximity to London has made this lovely town hugely popular with commuters – Waterloo is just 49 minutes by train and travelling by car is just as easy with the A3 on our doorstep.